Himanshu5296/MyGlamm-Clone-Website-/README.md

 # MyGlamm-Clone-Website-

-Project: make a clone of https://www.myglamm.com/ site
+Project: Make a clone of https://www.myglamm.com/ site

 This is an E-Commerce website which is a direct to consumer beauty brands that offers online beauty products.